 I recently came across a very weathered book of poems by Philip M. Raskin.
 Several pages were missing or otherwise destroyed, but I see a certain beauty in things that have survived.
 I felt this particular poem might have been … Continue reading

 Penguin Publishing has just released book 4 of the series The Doodles of Sam Dibble, entitled Abra-Ca Doodle.
-Sam’s school is having a talent show to raise money to save the local Environmental Center.
-All the kids are excited, except … Continue reading
+Well, this website is having a talent show to raise money to save the local Environmental Center, they decided to take out … Continue reading

 Summer is a great time to consider, well, nothing.
 It’s all about having time off from school, homework, chores (mostly), but don’t let your noodle get squishy and pudgy while on vacation.
 Here are a few fun ways to keep … Continue reading